strawberry-graphql/strawberry/docs/general/subscriptions.md

 ## Unsubscribing subscriptions

 In GraphQL, it is possible to unsubscribe from a subscription.
-Strawberry supoprts this behaviour, and is done using a `try...except` block.
+Strawberry supports this behaviour, and is done using a `try...except` block.

-In Apollo-client, closing a subscription can be acheived like the following:
+In Apollo-client, closing a subscription can be achieved like the following:

 ```javascript
 const client = useApolloClient();